joaquindev/yet-the-same-angular-todo-app/README.md

 yet-the-same-angular-todo-app
 =============================

-This repo is going to host the famous Angular Todo App.
+This repo <s>is going to</s> hosts <s>the famous</s> another Angular Todo App.

-I'm following the [Angular-Todo repo of Jewelfarazi][url-repo].
+I code this SPA following the [Angular-Todo repo of Jewelfarazi][url-repo].
 Check out his repo to learn about his great work.

-I'm working with HEROKU, the sample application is here: [ToDo Sample App hosted in Heroku][heroku-app]
+I'm working with HEROKU, the sample application deployed to Heroku is  here: [ToDo Sample App hosted in Heroku][heroku-app]

 ###TO USE THIS SPA LOCALLY